hibakh07/DSC-TASK-WEB-Project1/README.md

 # DSC-TASK-WEB-Project1
-This is my output for this task shown in the figures:
+my output for this task shown two figure SECTION 1 and SECTION2